Aerial view of Haida Gwaii coastline by Destination BC/Owen Perry

 The Great Canadian Bucket List was created by travel columnist Robin Esrock.
 Based out of Vancouver, Robin has travelled to 110+ countries on seven continents, and he loves to support local tourism.
 With so many dreamy destinations, amazing adventures and an abundance of spectacular scenery on the list, where will you go first?

 Pictured: Rocky Mountaineer train in Morant's Curve by Rocky Mountaineer

 Ride The Rocky Mountaineer

 What you do: Take the train from Vancouver to Jasper.

 One of the world's great train trips, The Rocky Mountaineer runs 1,000 km through seven mountain ranges and showcases the spectacular Rocky Mountains in all their glory.
-Guests are seated in 2-level glass-domed panoramic dome cars, while interpreters point out wildlife as you roll.
+Guests are seated in two-level glass-domed cars so you can enjoy the panoramic views while guides point out wildlife as you roll.

 What you do: Walk on glass over a glacier.

 This Grand Canyon-inspired glass observation deck stretches 35 metres from the cliff face and 300 metres above the stunning Sunwapta Valley in Alberta's Jasper National Park.
 Book your Skywalk between May and October each year.

 Pictured: Athabasca Sand Dunes Provincial Park by Tourism Saskatchewan/Saskatchewanderer

 Float on Little Manitou Lake